-TravelHealth.co.uk provides information and practical advice for those who travel abroad, whether for work or on holiday.
-You will find tips on preparing to travel, as well as how to stay healthy abroad, with suggestions on how to prevent common travel illnesses, tropical diseases, what vaccines to consider, guidance on selecting travel insurance and common-sense advice on general travel wellbeing.
+TravelHealth.co.uk provides health information and practical advice for those who go abroad, whether for work or on holiday.
+You will find tips on preparing for your trip, as well as how to stay healthy while you are away.
+Suggestions on how you can prevent common illnesses, tropical diseases, what vaccines to consider, guidance on selecting appropriate insurance and common-sense advice on general travel well-being.

-The information will educate you on what to expect when you travel abroad.
+The information will provide education on what to expect when you travel abroad.
 However, these articles should not be used as medical guidance.
-If you intend to travel, or if you are researching an illness, you should always seek advice from a health professional at your local travel clinic or doctor’s surgery.
+If you intend to go overseas, or researching an illness, you should always seek advice from a health professional at your local travel clinic or doctor’s surgery.

 Recommendations change periodically, and will differ depending on you personal medical history, the destination you are travelling to, and your travel schedule.
 The advice previously given to a relative or friend may be quite different from your requirements, so please visit your travel clinic several weeks before you travel, to get the most current and relevant advice.